• January

 Heating the Basement Living Area

-Consider also radiant heat for under the flooring.
-While radiant flooring is not a heating solution for space and air zones, it has its place.
-Heating the floor makes an excellent choice for your basement, especially if you have tiles or concrete.
+Additionally, consider incorporating radiant heat beneath the flooring.
+While radiant flooring is not a heating solution for space and air zones, it has advantages.
+Heating the floor is an excellent choice for basements, especially if you have tile or concrete surfaces.

 Basement Remodeling Heating Solutions